shariq1989/cookbook/content/recipe/beef_chickpea_stew.md

 +++
-title = "Beef and Chickpea Stew" date = "2021-03-12"
+title = "Beef and Chickpea Stew" date = "2021-11-22"
-description = "This Moroccan beef and chickpea stew recipe is both flavorful and hearty." tags = [
+description = "This Moroccan-inspired beef and chickpea stew are both flavorful and hearty.
+We hope you enjoy this stew our family loves." tags = [
     "entree",
     "instant pot"